 Estimates at the upper canopy layer tend to overestimate the actual tree height, which is quiet surprising, as the tree models do not extrapolate the crown surface beyond the point measurements.
 The accuracy of tree height estimates primarily depends on the accuracy of tree top location and secondary on the location of the terrain level.
 As the terrain is gently sloped at the sample plot H2, the difference in terrain elevation are expected to have no relevant impact on tree height estimates.
 Consequently, the systematic underestimation might be explained by the dissimilar tree top location technique used at the visual interpretation of reference trees.
 The interpretation had to consider whether an isolated point measurement above the upper region of the crown had been reflected from a branch or being data noise.
 As the branches are thin at the top of the canopy, partial reflection of the laser beam might be encountered in the upper region that resulted in gross errors at the laser ranging.
-To avoid the top point measurement in accordance with the crown shape.
+To avoid the estimation errors caused by these ghost points, the operator at the interpretation marked the top point measurement in accordance with the crown shape.
 In contrast, the automated algorithm assigned the highest voxel within the maximum gap distance to the crown model disregarding its context.